“You Cleaned Your Glasses With What???”

 4) Your own saliva – Licking the lenses isn’t only ineffective, it’s unhygienic.
 Need we say more?

-5) Your shirt or a piece of woman-cleaning-eyeglasses-with-shirtclothing – A shirt sleeve or tail may seem like a convenient option, but it’s not recommended – especially when your lenses are dry and susceptible to scratching.
+5) Your shirt or a piece of clothing – A shirt sleeve or tail may seem like a convenient option, but it’s not recommended – especially when your lenses are dry and susceptible to scratching.
 Furthermore, since clothing comes into contact with the skin, dead skin cells and oil may be deposited on the glasses when cleaning.

 6) Vinegar and Lemon juice – Things like vinegar and lemon juice are often considered great for household cleaning due to their acidic and non-toxic nature.
 But not for eyeglasses!
 Like other household cleaning agents, the acid may strip away the coating on the lenses.